 - Instant Pot chicken cacciatore takes a total of about 15

-- Pressure cooker dinners are packed with flavor as the meat really soaks up the sauce well using this method
+- Pressure cooker recipes are packed with flavor as the meat really soaks up the sauce

-- You can cook veggies, meat and sauce together like our pressure cooker chicken and rice, and everything comes out tender at the same time
+You can cook veggies, meat, and sauce together like our pressure cooker chicken and rice.
+Everything comes out tender all at the same time.

 Full of flavor from the spaghetti sauce (could use homemade recipe for spaghetti sauce but I am all about easy), seasoning and the flavor from the bell peppers it’s a great dinner idea.